 Bure's current holdings are spread across different industries and geographical areas.
-Furthermore, Bure's mission is to acquire and divest its holdings continuously.
 As a result, it is deemed more appropriate to decide for each individual holding than to set up an internal audit function at the group level.
-The Parent Company Bure Equity AB with seven employees is relatively small and lacks complex functions where it is difficult to achieve transparency.
+The Parent Bure Equity AB Company Bure Equity AB with seven employees is relatively small and lacks complex functions where it is difficult to achieve transparency.
 The need for an internal audit function in the Parent Company must therefore be regarded as small.

-Stockholm, 30 March 2012 The Board of Directors of Bure Equity
+Stockholm, 12 March 2014 The Board of Directors of Bure Equity AB